 Why do transatlantic flights go so far north?

 Transatlantic flights, in particular flights between Europe and the US, fly far north because it's the quickest and shortest route between the two destinations.
 U.S customers can choose to pay transatlantic flights over time with Affirm when booking with Alternative Airlines.
 UK customers can choose to use Fly Now Pay Later or PayPal Credit to spread the cost of their flights.

 Are transatlantic flights turbulent?

-Another reason for less turbulance on transatlantic flights is because of the lack of mountains in the North Atlantic.
-However, you're more likely to experience turbulence if you're flyiing to or from the West Coast, as you'll fly across the Rocky Mountains.
+Another reason for less turbulence on transatlantic flights is because of the lack of mountains in the North Atlantic.
+However, you're more likely to experience turbulence if you're flying to or from the West Coast, as you'll fly across the Rocky Mountains.